WooChulHyun/HTML_CSS_JS_CS/_book/docs/HTML/quotation.md

 <hr>

-Used to define as block-level quotation.
+`<blockquote>` is used to define as block-level quotation.
 The `<blockquote>` is a block-level element, but it must contain other block-level elements such as `<p>`, not directly inline elements and text.
 You can specify the URI where quoted with cite attribute or use the title attribute to specify the title of the quote.

 ```html
 <blockquote title="HTML is... (description)">